The Games Europe Plays Showcased The Best of Innovative EU Gaming For Young People

 Ghislaine is a body technologist and digital expert and the creative director of body>data>space and Women Shift Digital.
 She is recognised as an international pioneer advocating the use of the entire body as a digital interaction canvas for over 25 years.
 A co-creator and director of many art works exploring the hyper enhancement of our human senses through the digital and a lead director of international multi-partner projects, she is co-curator of FutureFest – a festival powered by innovation foundation Nesta and is a Reader at University of Greenwich.

 The exhibition features games by Gigglebug (Finland), Toca Boca (Sweden), Tine Bech (Denmark/UK), Peter Lu and Lea Schonfelder (Germany) and Amanita (Czech Republic).
 On Thursday 7 April at 6 pm, there was a panel exploring the state of gaming in Europe today, moderated by curator Ghislaine Boddington.
 Panellists included journalist and TV presenter Kate Russell (UK), play artist Tine Bech (Denmark/UK) and the director of the Finnish game industry hub Neogames KooPee Hiltunen.
-The debate looked at career developments for young people in the future gaming industry, creativity/collaboration in design, gender perspectives in gaming and the STEAM (Science, Technology, Engineering, Art & Design, Maths) agenda.
+The debate looked at career developments for young people in the future gaming industry (like using a soundbar for gaming these days), creativity/collaboration in design, gender perspectives in gaming and the STEAM (Science, Technology, Engineering, Art & Design, Maths) agenda.

 Intelligenthq interviewed as well some of the participants, such as the creators of the companies Gigglebug and Toca Boca and artist Tine Bech.